-The majority of the Project area is considered to be of 'Medium sensitivity' in terms of the Plant Species Theme of the National Screening Tool, on account of the potential presence of at least two Vulnerable flora species namely the sensitive species 1252 and 998.
-An additional 10 species have been identified from desktop assessment.
-These include Sensitive Species 1248 (Endangered); Sensitive Species 851 (Vulnerable); Prunus Africana (Vulnerable); Zaluzianskya distans (Vulnerable); Anemone fanninii (Near Threatened); Eucomis bicolor (Near Threatened); Polygala praticola (Near Threatened); Merwilla plumbea (Near Threatened); Ocotea bullata (Endangered) and Lotononis amajubica (Rare).
+The majority of the Project area is considered to be of 'Medium sensitivity' in terms of the Plant Species Theme of the National Screening Tool, on account of the potential presence of at least four Vulnerable flora species namely Lotononis amajubica (Rare), in addition to, sensitive species 1252, 851 and 998.
+Additional species have been identified from desktop assessment.
+These include: Sensitive Species 1248(Endangered); Prunus Africana (Vulnerable); Zaluzianskya distans (Vulnerable); Anemone fanninii (Near Threatened); Eucomis bicolor (Near Threatened); Polygala praticola (Near Threatened); Merwilla plumbea (Near Threatened) and Ocotea bullata (Endangered).

-The presence of these species will only be confirmed upon completion of Flora site verification process.
+The presence of these species will only be confirmed upon completion of Flora baseline survey in the wet season.